 In fact, due to the inflation of vanity sizing, people develop an inflated idea of what size they “should” be.
 We have an arbitrary system in place that is discriminatory, according to The New York Times author Eliana Dockterman.
 The average American woman is a size 14 due to the growth as a population in the last 50 years.
 Yet, there seems to be a missed market for those who are fourteen in size or over.
 We acknowledge that people have grown larger and adjusted (to an extent) the size.
 Yet, as a society, we have cut off retail selling right at the American average and labeled the clothing itself smaller.

 I also would like to note that I am merely talking about general standardized sizing.
 I am not including shape, curve, gender, fabric feel, and company policy.
-One of the more notorious inflation of size manipulation is Micheal Jeffries, the former CEO of Abercrombie and Fitch (a store that I have issues every time I go in).
+One of the more notorious inflation of size manipulation is Micheal Jeffries, the former CEO of Abercrombie and Fitch (a store that I have issues with, every time I go in).
 Jefferies, in his time as CEO, was known for “exclusionary marketing.”
 He openly limited shirt sizes and made the pants size cut off at 10.
 (10 what?!)

 I don’t think we should regress to the original size charts of our grandparents.
 There are too many beautiful body shapes and sizes that are now celebrated to go back.
 I think that society has changed and thus body types have changed with it.
 I don’t believe that we should stick with a system that upsizes either.
 We have a new normal in clothing and it is a shame that we don’t embrace it more.